jorgedobkovski/jorgedobkovski/README.md

 <img src=https://i.pinimg.com/originals/56/63/9b/56639bac3a6ce36e93693c16d6bf0fa8.gif width="500">

 ### About me
-💻 I'm a web development and technology enthusiast from Brazil 🇧🇷.
+💻 I'm a web development and technology enthusiast from Brazil 🇧🇷. <br>

-📚 I’m currently learning about React JS.
+📚 I’m currently learning about React JS. <br>
 🎯 Goals: create a new project and/or find a new job.